Events & Lectures

 A multi-year Capital Campaign for the Restoration and Preservation of The Garden City Historical Society Museum

-The Society began its capital campaign with a kick-off reception on Saturday, September 29, 2012, at the Museum.
-In the coming weeks,
+The Society began its capital campaign with a kick-off reception in September 2012.

 Please check back periodically to remain